ananthujp/GreenStore-Privacy-Policy/index.md

-## Dexarch

-You can use the [editor on GitHub](https://github.com/Reuben27/Dexarch-Privacy-Policy/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 <h1>Dexarch Privacy Policy</h1>
 <p>Last updated: February 05, 2022</p>
 <p>This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.</p>